lissine0/Monal-wiki/XML-Query-Language.md

 `find:` will return an `NSArray` listing all results matching your query, `findFirst:` will only return the first result of your query.
 This should be used, if you are certain that there should only be one element matching (or none at all). `check:` can be used to determine if `find:` would return an empty `NSArray`.

+All three methods take a string argument possibly containing `printf` style format specifiers including the `%@` specifier as supported by `NSString.stringWithFormat:` and a variable argument list for providing these format specifiers.

+## The Query Language